 Our next day’s itinerary had us returning to the Cape Town airport to make our way to Kruger Park to stay in the Sabi Sands Reserve.
 This reserve is the best in South Africa for wildlife viewing!
 It has never disappointed me, and on our first game drive we saw the Big 5 : Elephant, Buffalo, Lion, Leopard and Rhino.

-For more on travel to Africa, we invite you to contact Nancy Decker Davidson.
+For more information on South Africa vacation packages, we invite you to contact Nancy Decker Davidson.